St Michael the Archangel, Alcombe

 We want Christ’s welcome to all to be expressed by everyone feeling safe when they come and join us.
 So we are working hard to ensure that all public acts of worship are undertaken according to the current guidance - all seats are placed suitably distanced apart, we provide hand sanitiser, clean regularly and request everyone who comes to participate in contact tracing and to wear a face covering (other than those who are exempt).
 Only households or bubbles up to a maximum of 6 people can sit together.

-For those who cannot gather physically with us, we also are offering YouTube services, podcasts, dial-a-service and a weekly letter with relevant information, the week’s readings and collect and a reflection.
+For those who cannot gather physically with us, we also are offering a weekly letter with relevant information, the week’s readings and collect and a reflection, as well as recording the Sunday services and making it available on YouTube.
 See “Online Services” and “Online Services Archive”.